-Thankfully running specialty stores are here to show you what running shoes are appropriate for you personally.
+Thankfully running specialty stores are here to show you what the best running shoes are for you.
 Stop by your local Marathon Sports, soundRUNNER, or Runner’s Alley and get The Right Fit™ to stay healthy and happy during your running journey.

 It’s simple.
 Wear what’s comfortable.
 You want to aim for something that is loose fitting, moisture wicking and something you feel good in.
 You probably have things in your closet right now that you can toss on.